inwe-boku/RE_EXTREME/README.md

 # RE_EXTREME

-These scripts contain:
+These scripts provide:

-- the simulation of power generation (Nuclear, Fossil, Hydro, Wind, SolarPV) in Sweden with GAMS
+- the simulation of power generation (Nuclear, Fossil, Hydro, Wind, SolarPV) in Sweden using GAMS
-- possibility of simulating a multitude of simulations automatically according to a configuration file
+- the possibility of simulating a multitude of simulations automatically according to a configuration file
 - the semi-automatic analysis of results from the simulations

 ## Scientific Articles